jjinux/dart-with-x-samples/gwt/GwtApplication/transcript.md

 The code to listen for a CustomEvent is even more straightforward.
 It too is free of JSNI code.
 I use addEventListener() to listen for the "CustomDartEvent".
-Then, in the event handler, I cast the Event to a CustomEvent, call getDetail(), and then unpack everything from there.
+Then, in the event handler, I cast the Event to a CustomEvent.
+I unpack the detail property using Json.parse.
+After that, it's smooth sailing!

 Demo: Generating a CustomEvent object in Dart
 ---------------------------------------------

-Here's the Dart code.
-Dart has a constructor called CustomEvent.
-Notice, I'm able to pass a normal Dart map for the detail property.
+I create a normal Dart map with all the data I want to pass.
+Next, I create a CustomEvent using Dart's CustomEvent constructor.
+I serialize the detail to JSON using JSON.stringify.
 Finally, I call window.dispatch(event) to dispatch the CustomEvent.

 Demo: Listening for a CustomEvent object in Dart
 ------------------------------------------------